No Me Quiero Ir de Aquí: Stages

-The residency's stages inside the Choliseo.
-On the left, the mogote stage, while the house stage faced on the opposite side of the venue.
+Panorama of the residency's stages inside the Choliseo.
+On the left, the mogote stage, while the casita b-stage faced on the opposite side of the venue.

 The residency featured two stages, both set up on opposite sides of the venue.
 The main large-scale stage, which was used for the first and third act of the show, was located at the north side of the arena and modeled after a mogote, a symbol of the jíbaros, representing the image of the Puerto Rican farmer of the 18th-to-early-19th century.
 Grass, chickens, goats, plantain trees, and a flamboyán tree, adorned the rest of the stage, resembling the jíbaro's life and farming culture.
 The upper level of the stage resembled a giant LED billboard, where visuals were transmitted, also doubling with an elevated walkway integrated in front of the screen for additional performances, notably "Weltita", featuring Chuwi.

+The opening of Act I of the residency, taking place at the mogote stage (top), while Bad Bunny performs atop the casita b-stage (bottom).

-The second but smaller stage, situated on the South side of the arena, across from the mogote, was modeled after a common rural Puerto Rican house, commonly constructed from concrete, concrete bricks and galvanized steel, resembling the house featured in the short film of the same name as the album Debí Tirar Más Fotos.
+The second but smaller b-stage, situated on the South side of the arena, across from the mogote, was modeled after a common rural Puerto Rican house, commonly constructed from concrete, concrete bricks and galvanized steel, resembling the house featured in the short film of the same name as the album Debí Tirar Más Fotos.
 Reggaetón performances took place at this stage, popularly nicknamed la casita, during the second act of the show in the "front porch" of the house, in the style of a party de marquesina, where the reggaetón genre was developed.
 Performances also took place on the roof of the structure, complete with an elevator stage and a spiral staircase from the ground to the roof.
 The stage doubled as a fully functioning indoor structure, complete with furniture, televisions and a bar.
 The structure also served as the VIP area for attendees, personally invited by Bad Bunny, which have included LeBron James, Ricky Martin, J. J. Barea, Kylian Mbappé, Luis Guzmán, Tito Trinidad, Benicio del Toro, Adriana Díaz, Marcello Hernández, John Hamm, Austin Butler, Darren Aranofsky, among many more.

 The mogote stage was constructed in sections, and in complete secrecy inside tension fabric buildings erected on the grounds that was previously occupied by the now-demolished Río Piedras State Penitentiary, located about four miles South from the Choliseo.
 The house was constructed over the course of four months, after various changes, right up until the final assembly inside the arena, before the residency began.
 It was transported in three sections to the venue between three flatbed trailers.